 So, I hear you.
 This is par for the course for most of us with tweens and teens.
 Here’s what I have come up with to take a wee bit o’ the busyness out of our days:

-3. Do Less.
-The best laid plans start with doing what matters most to you, right?
+The best-laid plans start with doing what matters most to you, right?
 But, what happens if something pressing comes up and you say yes?
 All those well-intentioned plans go right down the loo.
 One of my mentors told me long ago, “Julie, if it isn’t a hell yes then it’s a no.” Begin to set boundaries to let go of living a maybe, meh or half-cocked life.
 Set boundaries that say “Hell Yes” to you and your family.

-4. Buy Less.
 A year ago, I decided to stop buying as much and something really fantastic happened.
 I had more time.
 The fewer clothes, fewer tchotchkes, fewer whatever you have, the less time you are committed to washing, dusting, maintaining it.
-Buying “stuff” is time consuming, as is maintaining, repairing, replacing and return the stuff.
+Buying “stuff” is time-consuming, as is maintaining, repairing, replacing and returning the stuff.
 If you can reduce it, you will gain so much more.

 Busyness is a sneaky destroyer of happiness.
 We walk fast, talk fast, eat fast and then announce, “Ack, I’ve got more to do!”
 All this busyness splinters our families and our lives while sending the message to your teens that they, too, need to operate at the breakneck speed of busy.
 When our schedules become overloaded, we start skimming from those we love.

 P.S.
+Hey!
 With all that extra time, you may want to start having some quality conversations with your kiddos.
 However, there are times when kids just don’t want to talk.
-Find out What to Do When your Teen is Talking to You here.
+Find out What to Do When your Teen won’t Talk with You here. 🙂